dev-fredericfox/dev-fredericfox/README.md

 - 👋 Hi, I’m @dev-fredericfox
-- 👀 I’m interested in becoming a JavaScript developper.
+- 👀 I’m a junior JavaScript developper.
 - 🌱 I’m currently learning Astro, Nuxt and Vue.js
+- 💾 I like to learn more about low level computing (building a 16-bit CPU emulator in JS in my free time)

 <!---
 dev-fredericfox/dev-fredericfox is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.